The Derivational Complexity Induced by the Dependency Pair Method: Dependency Pairs and Complexity

-In the following sequence of lemmas we show the properties which allow us to bound $\depth{t_n}$ in the height of $G$.
+In the following sequence of lemmata we show the properties which allow us to bound $\depth{t_n}$ in the maximal height of all trees in $G$.
 First, we prove that almost each position in $B_n$ is ``covered'' by a node in $G$.
 Next, we show that there exists a fixed upper bound on the number of positions in $B_n$ each node in $G$ can cover, and finally, we show that there is a fixed upper bound on the branching factor of $G$, as well.